stefandesu/wikibase-edit-claim-update-example/README.md

+**Note: The error was fixed in wikibase-edit v3, but there is still a bug with OAuth that's waiting to be fixed: https://github.com/maxlath/wikibase-edit/pull/39**

 This is a test repository to demonstrate the bug in [wikibase-edit](https://github.com/maxlath/wikibase-edit) (or potentially Wikibase itself) that is described here: https://github.com/maxlath/wikibase-edit/issues/34

 Apparently, if you use OAuth authentication, only `claim.update` fails to authenticate while other actions work.
 This repository demostrates that behavior by creating a claim, trying to update it, and deleting it again.
 You'll see that creating and deleting works, but updating does not.